fabiomattei/rubygtkfun/about.md

 I am not an expert in Gtk but somebody says that there is not better way to learn something than teach it, so I thought it would be a good idea starting a blog about the path I am following.

-I have just written the first article of my blog and I fell so excited!
+I have just written the first article of my blog and I feel so excited!

 Let's start!